gofilipa/qt/_posts/2019-12-09-submitted-itp.md

 categories: [technology, digital annotation]
 ---

-Yesterday I finally submitted my final paper for the ITP (Interactive Technology and Pedagogy) certificate program.
+Yesterday I submitted my final paper for the ITP (Interactive Technology and Pedagogy) certificate program.
 I started working on this project in the spring of 2018, when I theorized the purpose of building and using a (digital) multi-color highlighter to teach